dsbowen/dsbowen.github.io/_posts/2019-10-14-flask-worker.md

 my_worker.blueprint = 'my-blueprint'
 ```

-To set the blueprint for all workers:
+Change the default blueprint for all workers using the manager:

 ```python
 my_manager.blueprint = 'my-blueprint'